Upcycled Badminton Shuttlecocks: What can you do with a feather shuttlecock besides play badminton with it?

-- To decorate the stems wrap with washi tape or coloured thread or combination of both.
+- To decorate the stems wrap them with washi tape or coloured thread, or a combination of both.

-- Cut small cardboard triangles out to make arrow head.
-Use 2 triangles per feather arrow and glue together round the end of the feather stem.
+- Cut small cardboard triangles out to make arrowheads.
+Use two triangles per feather arrow and glue them around the end of the feather stem.

-- Either use coloured card, paint or cover arrow heads in washi tape.
+- Use the coloured card, paint or cover arrowheads in washi tape.

 3. Add LED lights

 Upcycled Badminton shuttlecocks can be turned into cute night lights by adding little LED lights to the cork end.
 You can buy coloured led lights off eBay cheaply and glue them to your shuttlecocks on top of the cork inside the feather ring.